aws-samples/serverless-samples/README.md

   The AWS global footprint enables customers to support applications with near zero Recovery Time Objective (RTO) requirements.
 Customers can run workloads in multiple regions, in a multi-site active/active manner, and serve traffic from all regions.
 To do so, developers often need to implement private multi-regional APIs that are used by the applications.
 This example shows how to implement such a solution using Amazon API Gateway and Amazon Route 53. [[README]](./multiregional-private-api)

+- ## apigw-ws-integrations

+  Developers use WebSocket protocol for bidirectional communications in their applications.
+With Amazon API Gateway [WebSocket APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api.html) you can build bidirectional communication applications without having to provision and manage any servers.
+Most of the WebSocket samples use AWS Lambda or HTTP(s) as the integration targets and for connect/disconnect route implementation.
+This example focuses on using AWS Service integration type to show how you can further simplify serverless architectures.
+It also shows you how to implement URL path support for WebSocket APIs in Amazon API Gateway using Amazon CloudFront and CloudFront Functions.
+[README](./apigw-ws-integrations)

 ## Security

 See [CONTRIBUTING](./CONTRIBUTING.md#security-issue-notifications) for more information.